dotnet/docs/docs/framework/wpf/advanced/how-to-use-automatic-layout-to-create-a-button.md

  [!code-xaml[LocalizationBtn#1](~/samples/snippets/csharp/VS_Snippets_Wpf/LocalizationBtn/CS/Pane1.xaml#1)]

- The following graphic shows the output of the code samples.
+ The following graphic shows the output of the code samples with auto-resizable buttons:

  ![The same button with text in different languages](./media/use-automatic-layout-overview/auto-resizable-button.png)